Master of Arts in Interdisciplinary StudiesMajor: IS

 Application and Admission

 Applicants for individualized interdisciplinary master's programs must present complete admission credentials in order to be formally admitted by one of their constituent departments.
-Such formal admission must be recommended by at least one department or program offering degrees through the Graduate School before the student may register for course work.
+Such formal admission must be recommended by at least one department or program offering degrees through the School of Interdisciplinary and Graduate Studies before the student may register for course work.
 The required credentials are:

 - The application for admission, specifying which departments the student expects to comprise the program;